 Maximus Master Channel can be set with the envelope to +1dB and with a curve to do the type of analog edit to the limiting of up to 0dB.

 Maximus has a +1dB problem, but limits at 0dB to little.
 So your track becomes -1dB in overall if you have a lot of limiting on the master channel.

-If you followed these examples your track most likely will play 0dB.
-So remember using Maximum Lowest on your track as that is the more right thing to do with a track.
+If you followed these examples in this tutorial, your track most likely would play 0dB.
+So remember using Maximum-Lowest on your track as that is the more right thing to do with a track.
 To hard levels aren’t always best.